How To Clean Your Garden Tools and Pruning Shears

 How Often to Clean Gardening Tools

 Gardening tools should be cleaned after every use.
 This goes especially for digging tools or pruners used to cut diseased plants.
-These should be cleaned immediately.
+These should be cleaned immediately using essential pieces of household cleaning equipment.

 How Often to Clean Gardening Tools